ggssh/awesome-stars/README.md

 ## CSS

 - [green7ea/blog](https://github.com/green7ea/blog) - A short description of the C++ build process
+- [isocpp/CppCoreGuidelines](https://github.com/isocpp/CppCoreGuidelines) - The C++ Core Guidelines are a set of tried-and-true guidelines, rules, and best practices about coding in C++
 - [rime/home](https://github.com/rime/home) - Rime::Home is home to Rime users and developers

 ## Common Lisp